Money Matters

 Demand forecasting

 Demand forecasting involves predicting the future demand for your products based on historical sales data, market trends, and economic indicators.
-This can help you plan your inventory levels more accurately, reducing instances of overstocking or stock-outs.
+Effective order management software can automate this process, helping you plan your inventory levels more accurately, reducing instances of overstocking or stock-outs.

 FIFO method (First-In, First-Out)